uyen-tran/uyen-tran.github.io/index.md

 ## About Me

-I am a Ph.D. student at ...
+I am a graduate student in [Department of Mathematics](https://math.unl.edu/) at the [University of Nebrasa--Lincoln](https://www.unl.edu/), advised by [Mark Walker](https://mark-walker-22.github.io/).